juttle/juttle/test/runtime/specs/juttle-spec/filter-expressions/expression-filter-terms.spec.md

 ### Errors

-  * The "in" operator: Invalid operand type (string).
+  * Invalid filter term.
+Valid forms are: "field in array".

 Other operators: Produces an error when used on operand of invalid type
 -----------------------------------------------------------------------